ChrisBen191/code_book/Python/machine_learning.md

   - the square root of the mean of the values of errors squared `ie. sqrt((true_value - predicted value)^2)` to punish large values and provides same units as y.

 #### Linear Regression

+- OLS Theory
+  - allows the solving for slope m and intercept b

 ```python
 from sklearn.model_selection import train_test_split